groverj3/groverj3.github.io/content/articles/2019-08-22_just-write-your-own-python-parsers-for-fastq-files.md

 extra validation that my simple parsers don't.
 It also returns objects with some possibly useful methods.
 However, if you just want to read files quckly then the simple line-by-line parsers aren't actually very complicated to write.
-Plus, you don't even need to import anything unless you want a speed boost from `itertools`.
+Plus, you don't even need to import anything unless you want a minor speed boost from `itertools`.
 Additionally, if you didn't need to strip newlines you'd get a boost from not calling an `str.strip()` method on each line.